franciscoxavier04/pm-BIM/docs/user-guide/meetings/meetings-faq/README.md

 ---
 sidebar_navigation:
   title: Meetings FAQ
-  priority: 700
+  priority: 100
 description: Frequently asked questions about meetings.
 keywords: meetings, meetings faq, tickets, how to, task
 ---

 # Frequently asked questions (FAQ) for meetings

-## What is difference between a dynamic and classic meeting?
+## What is a difference between a dynamic and classic meeting?

 [Dynamic meetings](../dynamic-meetings) are an improved version of the meetings meant to improve the user experience when managing meetings in OpenProject.